maarten-pennings/howto/c64drive/readme.md

 The handle is associated with a file on device `<device_number>`, but since there could be more, specifically using handle `<secondary_address>` on the drive.

 For example, this opens two sequential files on device 8.
-The have handles 2 and 3 on the C64 and 5 and 6 on the drive.
+They have handles 2 and 3 on the C64 and 5 and 6 on the drive.

 ```
 OPEN 2, 8, 5, "FILENAME,SEQ,READ"